DIPlib/diplib/src/documentation/workplan.md

     but it currently only reads TIFF files.
 This page no longer exists in the docs for the latest version of *Bio-Formats*, not sure what happened.

+    The [*i3d* library](https://cbia.fi.muni.cz/software/i3d-library.html) has C++ code that uses *Bio-Formats* to read image files.
+It used the [*Java 4 C++* tool](https://github.com/wshackle/java4cpp) to generate C++ wrappers of the Java classes, but these are no longer included in the distribution.
+Not sure what wrappers they use now.

     There is a also an [ITK module](https://github.com/scifio/scifio-imageio) for interfacing to *Bio-Formats*, which uses [SCIFIO](https://github.com/scifio/scifio).